 Dog Anxiety Treatments

-As it’ll come to your dog’s behavior, you know best.
+When it comes to your dog’s behavior, you know best.
 You’ll know what they do and do not like and what they won’t or will respond to.
 But, once you start to introduce new methods of foods, care, or meds into their regimen, it is first better to assess your change of plans with his veterinarian.
-That way it’s possible to avoid any surprise reactions and make sure that you’re selecting the healthiest path for your dog, the more you prepare for these major changes the easier it will be to avoid and treat anxiety.
+That way it’s possible to avoid any surprise reactions and make sure that you’re selecting the healthiest path for your dog's symptoms, the more you prepare for these major changes the easier it will be to avoid, treat and reduce anxiety.